ataillefer/jira-nuxeo-support-plugin/README.md

 ### JIRA side

+The plugin adds a new action to the ``More Actions`` menu that opens a popup with a form asking for the Nuxeo server URL and the user credentials.
-The plugin adds custom fields on the issue form including: server URL, user name, password and a button to collect the information from the Nuxeo server.
+Submitting the form collects the information from the Nuxeo server as a ZIP file and attaches it to the issue.